 - Access to FINE HOTELS & RESORTS properties, which can result in upgrades, hotel credits, and VIP experiences

-- Provides complimentary, unlimited Boingo Wi-Fi access when you enroll in the Boingo American Express Preferred Plan
+- Provides complimentary, unlimited Boingo Wi-Fi access when you enroll in the Boingo American Express Preferred Plan (benefit ends May 1, 2019—more details)

 - Provides access to exclusive Amex Platinum concierge